zhou-dong/almanac/ch2-when-many-cells-move-as-one.md

 - A primitive ganglion — a small cluster of neurons receiving sensory input from across the body and sending motor output to muscles — is a real, established category of early nervous system organization in simple bilaterians. (established as a general biological structure; not verified here for any specific fossil species)
 - The chapter maps this ganglion onto a perceptron (multiple weighted inputs, summed, plus a bias, producing a binary output) as a pedagogical analogy — biology first, math named second.
 This is a teaching framing, not a claim that early bilaterian ganglia are historically/literally identical to Rosenblatt's model. (plausible as a teaching model, explicitly flagged as a simplification in the script itself: "Bila's real cluster isn't a single perceptron... it is a small network of them")

+## Math model

+- Bila's ganglion is modeled with the **same formula as ch1's**: `signal ≈ Σ(wᵢ · xᵢ) + bias`, then `motor state ≈ threshold(signal)` (`ch1-the-world-before-learning.md § Math model`).
+Mathematically this is not a new equation — it's the same weighted-sum-plus-bias-plus-threshold shape recurring at a new physical scale, and the chapter should say so rather than presenting it as a fresh invention.
+- What changes is what each `xᵢ` and `wᵢ` physically *are*.
+In ch1, the "many inputs" are receptor types on **one cell**, combined implicitly inside that cell via a single shared diffusible chemical (CheY-P), with weights fixed by gene-expression copy-numbers.
+In ch2, the inputs are **separate sensory neurons scattered across a whole multicellular body**, wired through discrete, individually tunable chemical synapses into one ganglion — a real multicellular convergence point, not one cell's internal chemistry. `xᵢ` can now include internal-state signals (hunger, arousal) alongside external senses, feeding the same convergence point.
+- This tunability is **not new to Bila** — cnidarian nerve nets already have variable-strength synapses (`§ Cnidarian ("radiatan") nervous system`) — and nothing at this stage adjusts those weights based on outcome; there is no training/learning process yet.
+What is new is the **convergence**: for the first time, many separately-wired, individually-tunable junctions all feed into one place, producing one shared decision, rather than each sensor driving behavior locally or the whole net just propagating a stimulus outward. (plausible pedagogical simplification — the ganglion-as-perceptron mapping is a teaching framing per `§ Bila's nervous cluster`, not a claim that early bilaterian ganglia perform this exact arithmetic)

 ## Internal state signals (hunger, arousal)

 - The claim that internal-state signaling (e.g., hunger signals from a gut, body-wide arousal under threat) co-evolved alongside nervous system integration in early bilaterians is a reasonable evolutionary inference but is stated flatly in the script with no citation. (plausible, not verified against a specific source)